Military history of India: The Vedic and Mahajanapada period

 An excavation at Sinauli's necropolis has yielded copper swords, helmets and chariots, dating from 2000 to 1800 BC, which suggests the presence of a warrior Indo-Aryan people who followed Vedic religion in the region during the Copper-Bronze Age (2000 BC–1200 BC).

 The Rigvedic tribes of Indo-Aryans were led by their kings (raja) and engaged in wars with each other and other tribes.
-They used bronze weapons and horse-drawn spoke-wheeled chariots described prominently in the Rigveda.
+They used bronze weapons and horse (ashva) -drawn spoke-wheeled chariots (ratha) described prominently in the Rigveda.
 The main share from the booty obtained during cattle raids and battles went to the chief of the tribe.
 The warriors belonged to the Kshatriya varna.
 The earliest of such battles is noted in Rigveda as the Battle of the Ten Kings.

 The Vedas and other associated texts dating to the post-Rigvedic (Iron Age) Vedic period (ca. 1100–500 BC) contain the earliest written references to armies in India.
 The earliest known application of war elephants dates to this period; the animals are mentioned in several Vedic Sanskrit hymns.

 The two great epics of Hinduism, the Ramayana and the Mahabharata, center on conflicts between the emerging Mahajanapadas and refer to military formations, theories of warfare and esoteric weaponry.
-They discuss standing armies that used in war chariots, war elephants and even mythical flying machines.
+They discuss standing armies that used in war chariots, war elephants and even mythical flying machines (vimana).
 The Ramayana describes in great detail the fortifications of Ayodhya.
 The Mahabharata describes various military techniques such as Chakravyuha used in the Kurukshetra War.

 The Indian dynasties

 Shaishunaga dynasty

-The expansionist King Bimbisara conquered Anga in what is now West Bengal and strengthened the military of Magadh's capital, Rajagriha.
-Ajatashatru built a new fort at Pataliputra, Magadh's new capital, to launch an attack on Licchavis across the Ganges River.
+The expansionist Emperor Bimbisara conquered Anga in what is now West Bengal and strengthened the military of Magadha's capital, Rajagriha.
+Ajatashatru built a new fort at Pataliputra, Magadha's new capital, to launch an attack on Licchavis across the Ganges River.
 Jain texts tell that he used two new weapons; catapults and a covered chariot with swinging mace that has been compared to modern tanks.